Astral-Lab/D2SymbolTracker/README.md

 ### You said you released Symbol Tracker back in September, why did I not hear about it then?
 > Great question!
 And yes, I did release it back in September.
 On the initial September release, Symbol Tracker only had support for the King's Fall raid and looked
 > considerably different.
-If you are interested in having a look here's a link:[ <insert link here>.](https://astral-lab.github.io/Symbol-Tracker-V1/)
+If you are interested in having a look here's a link:[[old] Symbol Tracker](https://astral-lab.github.io/Symbol-Tracker-V1/)
 > I would also like to add I never origianlly planned for Symbol Tracker to be available to the public, as it was just meant to be a project for me to apply what I
 > had learned, the turning point came a few weeks after I had finished the first iteration of Symbol Tracker, as I felt I could significantly improve the quality of
 > the site, in terms of the UI and how I structured the code.
 Fast forward till now, I can say I am happy with what I have been able to